 Gladstone returned briefly to the music world as Associate Editor of Rhino.com (producing iTunes podcasts and videocasts as well as weekly content) and as off-camera interviewer for AOL Music (Nickelback, Jack Johnson, Mary J. Blige) while taking a position as editor on AOL CityGuide’s Las Vegas site.

 For AOL CityGuide Las Vegas, Gladstone acted as Editor for Robin Leach’s first blog, LuxeLife Vegas, helping to take the daily celebrity report from negligible numbers to record metrics (1 mil/month) within six months.
 This led to an association with the Greenspun/Niche Media group that continues to this day, including some 24 cover stories for glossy luxury titles Ocean Drive, VEGAS and Atlanta Peach (Kim Kardashian, Mila Kunis, Elizabeth Banks) as well as award-winning Las Vegas reporting for the Las Vegas Weekly.

 Concurrently, Gladstone also wrote about Las Vegas as a travel destination for several publications including a regular blog on Orbitz.com, becoming a leading expert on the Vegas Strip.
 In 2012, he co-wrote Restaurants in Las Vegas The Best For Less (published by Amazon Kindle) with About.com’s Zeke Quezada.
-He also served as Editor-At-Large to the Tasting Panel magazine, covering trends and producers in the wine and spirits world and contributed 100 blogs on Los Angeles to HauteLiving.com.
+He also contributed exactly 100 blogs on Los Angeles to HauteLiving.com.
 But who’s counting?